 With a contract, there should be no mention of clawback as the funder's remedy for any breach is to sue for damages.
-If in any doubt seek the guidance of the Corporate Director Governance who will provide you with an appropriate Agreement for your intended use.
+If in any doubt seek the guidance of the Monitoring Officer who will provide you with an appropriate Agreement for your intended use.

-- A6 The CPRs do not apply to: - contracts of employment; - · contracts relating to interest in land (also known as property); - contracts placed by the Chief Finance Officer for treasury management purposes "or in the course of Treasury management activities" - contracts relating to selling or otherwise disposing of our assets. - Instructions to Counsel-by the Head of Legal, Property and Democratic Services. - A7 If you are in any doubt about whether the CPRs apply, you must always check with the guidance issued by the Procurement ServiceMonitoring Officer. - A8 Our 'best value duty' is very important.
+- A6 The CPRs do not apply to: - contracts of employment; - contracts relating to interest in land (also known as property); - contracts placed by the Chief Finance Officer for treasury management purposes "or in the course of Treasury management activities" - contracts relating to selling or otherwise disposing of our assets. - Instructions to Counsel - A7 If you are in any doubt about whether the CPRs apply, you must always check with the guidance issued by the Procurement Service. - A8 Our 'best value duty' is very important.
 It means that we must always consider how each procurement meets our duty to secure continuous improvement in what we do after taking account of economy, efficiency, effectiveness and outcomes.
-As a result, we need to question whether we should be buying anything at all and, if we do, whether we can buy it best ourselves or jointly, or if we should rely on someone else to get better value. - A9 Government and EU public procurement regulations require that we must allow, and be seen to be allowing, freedom of opportunity to trade and to be open and clear about how we do things. - A10 If we fail in this duty, a provider could make a complaint against us which could result in them claiming damages and even suspension of the contract.

-A11 The most important principles are being clear, open and providing fair competition.
+As a result, we need to question whether we should be buying anything at all and, if we do, whether we can buy it best ourselves or jointly, or if we should rely on someone else to get better value. - A9 Government and EU public procurement regulations require that we must allow, and be seen to be allowing, freedom of opportunity to trade and to be open and clear about how we do things. - A10 If we fail in this duty, a provider could make a complaint against us which could result in them claiming damages and even suspension of the contract. - A11 The most important principles are being clear, open and providing fair competition.
 Whenever we are buying goods and services for the council, we must always act to promote competition and to achieve value for money.
 However we must also ensure that we try and be innovative in the ways in which we procure services.
 This is critical for us to achieve our ambition.
-If you think that any part of the rules are stifling this then you should contact the Procurement ServiceMonitoring Officer-so that theybe/she can consider a suitable amendment to the rules and raise this with the Monitoring Officer.
+If you think that any part of the rules are stifling this then you should contact the Procurement Service so that they can consider a suitable amendment to the rules and raise this with the Monitoring Officer.